-Above anything else, and before we recommend anything else, it’s very important that you consider this option first, especially if it has come to the point where your anxiety is interfering with the rest of your daily life.
+Above anything else, and before we recommend anything else, it’s very important that you consider finding a therapist first, especially if it has come to the point where your anxiety is interfering with the rest of your daily life.

 If your anxiety is affecting your work, relationships, and daily happiness, seek professional help.

-For some people it’s listening to music, for others it’s playing video games, and for others it’s doing something artistic such as painting.
+For some people it’s listening to music, for others it’s playing video games, and for others it’s doing something artistic such as painting, or maybe you like dancing around your house.

 This is easier said than done.
 If your anxiety is caused by leaving the home, being alone, or being in public, going for a walk or the gym to get rid of anxiety isn’t the answer.